awsdocs/aws-php-developers-guide/doc_source/kms-example-grants.rst

 Revoke a Grant
 ==============

-To revoke a grant to an |KMS| customer master key, use the :KMS-api:`RevokeGrant <API_RevokeGrant>` operation.
+To revoke a grant to an |KMS| CMK, use the :KMS-api:`RevokeGrant <API_RevokeGrant>` operation.
 You can revoke a grant to explicitly deny operations that depend on it.

 **Imports**